 Step 1: Prepare the image to be uploaded

 Before the image can be uploaded to Azure, it must be generalized by using the Sysprep command.
 For more information about using Sysprep, see How to Use Sysprep: An Introduction.

 In the virtual machine that you just created, complete the following procedure:

 Open a Command Prompt window as an administrator.
 Change the directory to %windir%\system32\sysprep, and then run

 The System Preparation Tool dialog box appears.

-In System Cleanup Action, select Enter System Out-of-Box Experience (OOBE) and make sure that Generalize is checked.
+In the System Preparation Tool, select Enter System Out of Box Experience (OOBE) and make sure that Generalize is checked.

 In Shutdown Options, select Shutdown.